What Dealer Paid for Car: How to Find the Real Number

 Identify Overpriced Inventory

 If a dealer is asking 50%+ over what dealer paid for car on a vehicle with no special features, they're testing the market for uninformed buyers.
-Move on.
+Move on to a more reasonably priced option.

 Spot Potential Problems

-A suspiciously low auction price might indicate problems—damage, high mileage, or title issues.
-The VinPassed report shows the full context including auction photos of any damage.
+A suspiciously low auction price often indicates problems, damage, high mileage, or title issues.
+The VinPassed report shows the full context including auction photos of any damage documented before reconditioning.

 Understand Dealer Motivation